 Personal Improvement

 Being financially stable will mean something different for everyone.
 Some people won’t feel financially stable until they have a few million dollars in the bank.
 Some of us will feel as though we’ve achieved financial stability with far less.
-But being financially stable isn’t all about dollar amounts.
+Being financially stable isn’t just about how much money you have.

 19 Markers of Financial Stability